Towards self-improvement

 It’s supported by nearly all coding agents except Claude Code, which still expects a separate CLAUDE.md.

-The simplest solution to keep both files in sync is to create a symlink (symbolic link) from AGENTS.md to CLAUDE.md — see the command below.
+The simplest way to keep both files in sync is to create a symlink (symbolic link) from AGENTS.md to CLAUDE.md using the command below.

 # [Project name]